 - All work must be completed in five calendar years

 A thesis submitted in partial fulfillment of the requirements for the Master of Science degree will be examined by a committee of at least three Clarkson faculty appointed by the student's department.
 After approval by the examining committee, the thesis requires signature approval by the dean of the Graduate School, and two copies of the thesis will be deposited in the University library.

 To be eligible to receive a degree during Commencement exercises at the end of the spring semester, a student who has submitted a thesis acceptable to the advisor and committee must file the completed final copies with the appropriate School office no later than 10 working days before the Faculty vote to award degrees.

 Student failing to perform satisfactorily will be separated from the University upon the request of the department chair and with the concurrence of the dean of the respective School.

 Any changes in the student's degree program must be approved by the dean of the School.

-Additional graduation requirements may be set by the research advisor.
+Additional graduation requirements may be set by the research advisor or primary department.

 For additional information, please contact:

 BH Snell 305D